Vegan candles are relatively easy to find, but you’ll need to go out of your way to find them. Most candles are not vegan.

-Some premium candles are made from beeswax, which is obviously not vegan.
+Some premium candles are made from beeswax, which is naturally a hard wax and doesn’t need stearic acid.
+But beeswax is obviously not vegan.

-It’s probably fair to assume a candle isn’t vegan unless the label indicates otherwise.
-Luckily, vegan candles are fairly easy to find—although they’ll likely cost more than the cheapest commodity candles.
+Unless the label indicates otherwise, you should assume it’s not vegan.
+Luckily, vegan candles are fairly easy to find—although they’ll always cost more than the cheapest candles.
+Some higher-end candles carry a vegan certification or other emblem on the label.

 - Pura Botanica